oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 Please ensure `docker` is up and running in background and open a `CMD/Terminal` in your OS.

-At the command prompt, change to the Working Directory (e.g. "OER-spatial-data-streaming-main") and start up the docker containers:
+At the command prompt, change to the WorkingDirectory (e.g. "OER-spatial-data-streaming-main") and start up the docker containers:

 ```
 cd OER-spatial-data-streaming-main